noahgift/mlrun-notes/README.md

 ## Common Install Errors and Gotchas

-* Operating Specific:
+### Operating Specific:
+#### OS X

+ Can take 30+ minutes to install and contains many dependency errors.

-  * OS X (install latest Python and Rust):  `brew install python` and `brew install rust`
+  * install latest Python and Rust):  `brew install python` and `brew install rust`
   * `ModuleNotFoundError: No module named 'Cython'`
   * `RuntimeError: cargo not found in PATH.
 Please install rust (https://www.rust-lang.org/tools/install) and try again`
   * `clang: error: the clang compiler does not support 'faltivec', please use -maltivec and include altivec.h explicitly`
   * `ERROR: Could not build wheels for maturin, which is required to install pyproject.toml-based projects`

+#### Github Codespaces

+* Install only takes a couple of minutes

 ## References